TALKING WITH YOUR DOCTOR

 Larry Weisenthal, M.D., Ph.D. is a medical doctor who is board certified in internal medicine and medical oncology.
 He was Clinical Associate at the National Cancer Institute.
 He is respected as a cancer researcher and as a widely published author and lecturer at international medical meetings and symposia.
 He also holds a Ph.D. in pharmacology.
 His knowledge of chemotherapy drugs and how to use them in context with cytometric cancer profiling test results is unsurpassed.

 Dr. Weisenthal is pleased to accept a telephone call from your doctor.
 He can answer your doctor's questions and provide information that will help your doctor to decide if personalized cytometric cancer profiling is right for you.

 Dr. Weisenthal also provides collegial consultation to your physician after your tests are completed, to interpret your test results and discuss a therapy plan that offers you the best chance for success.

 Dr. Weisenthal's consultation hours for physicians are 11:00 AM until 5:00 PM Pacific Time.

 The choice of whether or not to have Dr. Weisenthal perform your personalized cytometric profiling studies is yours alone.
-Our role is to provide you with any information you or your physician might wish to have in order to make a fully informed choice.
+Our goal here and always is to provide you with all the information you and your physician need in order to make a fully informed choice.

 Welcome to the Patients Section of this website.
 This section is dedicated to cancer patients and others interested in obtaining the maximum benefit from available cancer treatments.